jason-victor1/Blockchain-Development/README.md

 ## **Next Steps**

-With the foundational skills in place, my **next goal** is to move into **advanced smart contract development**.
-This will involve:
+My **next goal** is to move into **advanced smart contract development and security concepts** with the foundational skills in place.
+This will include:

+- Hands-on experience with **Solidity** for smart contract development.
+- Learning data structures, data types, function calls, and the process of deploying smart contracts.
-- Building more complex Solidity smart contracts.
+- Building real-world examples, testing codebases on testnets, and connecting front-end interfaces to interact with smart contracts.

-- Deepening my knowledge of Ethereum and Layer 2 scaling solutions.
-- Exploring decentralized finance (DeFi) protocols and decentralized autonomous organizations (DAOs).
+### **Topics to Explore:**
+- Introduction to Solidity
+- Smart contract development and deployment
+- Blockchain oracles
+- Smart contract testing

+By applying these skills, I aim to create secure, functional, and interactive smart contracts that are production-ready.

 ---